RemarkableTools/remarkable.tools/README.md

 - `Tx Filter` - Get blockchain transactions based on some filters, with the possibility to download them.

 ##
-The second part of the project consists in a Github [organization](https://github.com/RemarkableTools) for programmers with the goal of onboarding C# developers into the MultiversX ecosystem. 🛠️
+The second part of the project consists in a GitHub [organization](https://github.com/RemarkableTools) for programmers with the goal of onboarding C# developers into the MultiversX ecosystem. 🛠️

-- `ErdCsharp` - Unique C# SDK for interacting with Elrond API.
+- `ErdCsharp` - Complex C# SDK for interacting with MultiversX API.
 Query the blockchain or send transactions.
-- `ErdWalletConnect` - Unique C# SDK for interacting with Elrond Wallets.
+- `ErdWalletConnect` - Unique C# SDK for interacting with Wallet Providers.
 Create connection and sign transactions.
+- `dapp-blazor` - .NET Blazor template for developing web applications with C#.
+ErdCsharp and Login methods integrated.

 &nbsp;
 ## [remarkable.tools](https://remarkable.tools)